PauloHenriqueMB/freevice/README.md

-# IonicGeolocationDemo
+# Freevice
-This is Ionic Framework Google Maps demo application
+This is Ionic Framework application